ZOMIN28/LoRA-Patching/README.md

 ```

 ### 5. Fine-tuning the LoRA patch
-Taking [StarGAN](https://github.com/yunjey/stargan) as an example, you can run the following command to implement the **standard** LoRA patching for it:
+Taking [StarGAN](https://github.com/yunjey/stargan) as an example (You can also train/test `attgan` or `HiSD`, which is provided in our implementation), you can run the following command to implement the **standard** LoRA patching for it:
 ```bash
 python main.py --mode train --rank 8 --epochs 1 --gpus 0 --deepfake stargan
 ```